haipz/netease-lyrics/README.md

 ## Installation

 ### With HACS
-1. Open HACS Settings and add this repository (https://github.com/robert-alfaro/genius-lyrics) as a Custom Repository (use **Integration** as the category).
+1. Open HACS Settings and add this repository (https://github.com/robert-alfaro/netease-lyrics) as a Custom Repository (use **Integration** as the category).
-2. The `Genius Lyrics` page should automatically load (or find it in the HACS Store).
+2. The `Netease Lyrics` page should automatically load (or find it in the HACS Store).
 3. Click `Install`

 ### Manual
-Copy the `genius_lyrics` directory from `custom_components` in this repository, and place inside your Home Assistant installation's `custom_components` directory.
+Copy the `netease_lyrics` directory from `custom_components` in this repository, and place inside your Home Assistant installation's `custom_components` directory.